 During this cycle, the new Telescope Manager Specification System (TMSS) for specification and scheduling of LOFAR observations will be in use.
-Development will continue to deliver additional functionality for future cycles.
-During Cycle 18, a limited set of functionality will be available, compared to what users are used to in the past.

 It is important that you check the details regarding specification and scheduling (!) such that you are sure that your observing campaign can be executed.
 The details can be found below the table and on the separate web pages.